-- (c) \$15 for a motor vehicle sold or transferred among immediate family members in administering an estate (except transfer to a surviving spouse), or in reorganizing a business with no change in beneficial ownership. - (d) \$25 for a motorcycle, motor-driven cycle, 3- or 4-wheel all-terrain vehicle, or motorized pedalcycle.
+- (c) \$15 for a motor vehicle sold or transferred among immediate family members in administering an estate (except transfer to a surviving spouse), or in reorganizing a business with no change in beneficial ownership. - (d) \$25 for a motorcycle, motor-driven cycle, or mo-ped.